For Alzheimer’s and Dementia

 These are just a few of the essential oils that could be effective for people with Alzheimer’s disease.
 One with stimulating properties and one that is calming would be a good start.
 See how well your choices work, then try a couple more.
 Remember that a good sense of smell is not required for aromatherapy to work its magic.
 It is not the odor that is beneficial.
 Essential oils are effective even when absorbed through the skin.

 Or consider our synergy blends.
 A synergy is a mixture of essential oils whose action has a greater total effect than the sum of the individual oils.
 The Oshadhi Synergies we offer are named for their applications, making it easy to select the effects you desire.
 For example, Evening Peace is blended to instill a peaceful mood and is recommended for use in the evening.
 For your health and renewal, these are the finest aromatherapy synergies available.
 (See our essential oils to select synergy blends.)
+And see the top eight essential oils for dementia.

 Read more about aromatherapy…